stathisgeorge/CbsTodoList/README.md

 * First of all register  a user
 * Login to the system
 * From TaskManagment view, you can Create, Delete, Edit a task
-* Tasks are displayed in defferent sections: "Pending" and "Completed"
+* Tasks are displayed in different sections: "Pending" and "Completed"

 ## Authors
 Georgios Stathis